yashsehgal/doamatto.xyz/README.md

 ### Building

 When building, ensure you use the following command:
 ```sh
 hugo -D --i18n-warnings
 ```

 When testing, ensure you use the following command:
 ```sh
 hugo server -v -w --i18n-warnings
 ```

+### Testing and CI/CD Utilities
+The following tools are installed for testing purposes:
+> - SCSS Linting,
+> - HTML linting,
+> - Markdown linting, and:
+> - a General Hugo build test.

+These are deployed in two ways: (1) as GitHub actions for CI/CD purposes, and (2) as a Gulp script.

+You can either run `gulp` to lint everything, error check, and build, or use one of the tasks (which you can see by running `gulp --tasks`) to compile certain assets

 ### Acknowledgments